drj11/drj11.github.io/2026-02-09/zx81-keyboard.md

 not a tutorial—probably best if you know some sort of assembler already.

-- `IN A,(C)` puts BC on the entire 16-bit address bus (for an I/O cycle), but traditionally only the bottom 8-bits, C, are used.
-In any case, the port is decoded to the keyboard array (i think).
+- `IN A,(C)` puts BC on the entire 16-bit address bus (for an I/O cycle), C = 0xFE is used for the keyboard, but in fact any port with the bottom bit reset will do (the I/O decoder only uses A0).
+The upper 8 bits of the port address (B) are used to drive 8 lines in the keyboard matrix (one for each Horizontal Zone).
+In ordinary operation, only 1 bit in Bshould be reset.
 - The JR at address 0x18 is a loop and the only reason the routine terminates;
 - the loop is exited when C flag is clear; C flag is set (or reset) by the earlier `RLC B` instruction at 0x17;